 Seven years and five rides later, Bike4Alz has covered over 13,000 miles and raised nearly $250,000 for the American Alzheimer's Association.
 However, there is more work to be done.

 Alzheimer's disease is currently the sixth leading cause of death in America.
 Every mile we pedal is for those who are effected.

 Bike4Alz’s first mile came during the summer of 2010.
 Our founder Tyler Jury experienced the pain of losing his grandfather, Barret Cummings, to Alzheimer’s.
 Tyler and five of his fraternity brothers, inspired by the recent death, crossed the country on bikes to raise money for Alzheimer’s research.

 Getting off the ground wasn’t easy, but Tyler and his brothers were filled with purpose.
-That first team worked tirelessly during the 18 months of preparation and the nine-week trek from San Diego to Yorktown.
+That first team worked tirelessly during the 18 months of preparation and nine-weeks later, Bike4Alz had finished its first trek from San Diego to Yorktown.
 The final result: nearly $60,000 raised for research and the foundation for future rides.

 Although the riders change each summer, our mission never will.
-It only grows.
-With each year, we want to serve more and more.
-We want to reach more people and affect more lives with every mile.
+With each year, we wish to reach more people and affect more lives with every mile.
 And we need your help.